Who Bristol's Gypsy, Roma and Travellers are, where they live and how we support the community.

 Where Bristol's Gypsy, Roma and Travellers live

-Not all GRT families live in caravans on Traveller sites.
-In Bristol, about 95% of the community live in houses or flats.
+Not all GRT families live in caravans or on Traveller sites.
+In Bristol, about 95% of the ethnic Traveller community live in houses or flats.
+This compares to roughly 80% countrywide.

-Many of the families live in Bristol for the autumn and winter months, but are often elsewhere during the spring and summer season.
+Many families live in Bristol for the autumn and winter months, but are often elsewhere during the “Travelling season” which suns from Easter to October each year.

 Bristol's Travellers' sites